-None of our current Named Executive Officers has an employment agreement, other than Ms. Cochran, whose agreement is described beginning on page 38 of this proxy statement and governs her arrangement relating to severance and/or a change in control of the Company.
+None of our current Named Executive Officers has an employment agreement, other than Ms. Cochran, whose agreement is described on pages 37 and 38 of this proxy statement and governs her arrangement relating to severance and/or a change in control of the Company.

 All of our other Named Executive Officers have entered into management retention agreements.
-Under these agreements, which expire in May 2018, such Named Executive Officers receive severance benefits of 12-18 months' base salary, depending on their length of service, as a result of termination of their employment by the Company other than for "cause" (as defined in the agreements).
-In addition, these management retention agreements contain certain change in control provisions that require a "double trigger" (change in control of the Company coupled with termination of employment without cause or for "good reason" (as defined in the agreements)) before the Named Executive Officer will receive the following benefits:
+Under these agreements, which have a three-year term expiring in May 2015, such Named Executive Officers receive severance benefits of 12-18 months' base salary, depending on their position and length of service.
+The retention agreement with respect to the Chief Executive Officer is applicable for the two-year period following the expiration of the term of her employment agreement.
+These management retention agreements require a "double trigger" (change-in-control coupled with termination of employment without cause or for "good reason" (as defined in the agreements)) before the Named Executive Officer will receive the following benefits:

-- 2.0 times the sum of (i) their average base salary during the three years prior to termination and (ii) their average bonus payments during the three years prior to termination; - 18 months' continuation of benefits under COBRA, reimbursed by the Company; and - · Acceleration of all unvested equity awards.
+- 3.0 (for those holding the title of Chief Executive Officer, subsequent to termination of her employment agreement) or 2.0 (for all other Named Executive Officers) times the sum of (i) their average base salary during the three years prior to termination and (ii) their average bonus payments during the three years prior to termination; - 18 months' continuation of benefits under COBRA, reimbursed by the Company; and - Acceleration of all unvested equity awards.

-These agreements do not contain an "evergreen" feature (i.e., they do not automatically renew) and do not provide for excise tax gross-up protection.
+These agreements do not contain an "evergreen" feature (i.e. they do not automatically renew) and do not provide for excise tax gross-up protection.

-Potential payments pursuant to these agreements under various termination scenarios are more fully described under "-COMPENSATION TABLES AND INFORMATION-Potential Payments Upon Termination or Change in Control" below, including the table on page 37 of this proxy statement.
+Potential payments pursuant to these agreements under various termination scenarios are more fully described under "-COMPENSATION TABLES AND INFORMATION-Potential Payments Upon Termination or Change in Control" below, including the table on pages 35 and 36 of this proxy statement.

-Additionally, these agreements obligate such Named Executive Officers (i) not to work as an employee or consultant for any "multi-unit restaurant business that offers full service family or casual dining" for a period of one year following the severance event and (ii) not to solicit the employees or customers of the Company for a period of 18 months following the severance event.
+Additionally, these agreements obligate such Named Executive Officers (i) not to work as an employee or consultant for any "multi-unit restaurant business that offers full service family or casual dining" for a period of one year (18 months with respect to the Chief Executive Officer) following the severance event and (ii) not to solicit the employees of the Company for a period of 18 months following the severance event.